 Halfway across the Earth, nestled deep within the Indonesian archipelago, lie two small, tropical islands unlike any others on the planet.
 From the United States, it takes at least three planes, a boat, and a couple of days to get there.
 By the time you dock at the main pier on one of these islands, you realize that you’ve stepped foot into an entirely different world.
 There is no technology – no cell service, no internet, no cars; not even paved roads.
 It’s just you, a guide, and the wilderness around you.

 My fellow ISC Blog Editor-in-Chief Dana and I arrived at Rinca Island on a wooden boat after a flight from Bali to Flores, the closest major island.
 Stepping off the boat onto the natural beach, we could immediately feel like there was more to the island than we could see.
 We were hundreds of miles from modern luxury, where the only site before us was a rugged landscape and the gentle sounds of nature.
-In the back of our minds, we knew why were there: to see the largest lizard on the planet, the Komodo dragon.
+We couldn’t forget why were there: to see the largest lizard on the planet, the Komodo dragon.

 We had seen these great lizards on a BBC special, and despite the effort it took to reach these islands, we were thrilled that we might see the Komodo dragon up close.
 While we navigated Rinca island first, the second island we visited was where these dragons got their name: Komodo Island.
 These two islands are the only place on Earth these dragons can be found in their natural habitat.

 Walking towards the middle of Rinca island, we saw long-tailed macaques resting in the low-hanging trees and crabs burrowed in the mud, poking their heads out sporadically like in a game of whack-a-mole.
-But we weren’t there to see the monkeys and crabs.
+But these animals were only a preview of our journey.
 The true prize lay in waiting for us deeper in the lush forest ahead.
 It was very quiet and calm, but we knew we were encroaching on the dragons’ home turf.

 Rinca and Komodo islands are part of Komodo National Park, and the park service requires that a park guide accompanies every tourist.
-Our guide, an Indonesian man who spoke no English, wore a wide-brimmed hat and matching olive-green uniform and carried a long, wooden stick.
-He led us across an open field toward a shelter.
+Our guide, an Indonesian man who spoke no English, wore a wide-brimmed hat and matching olive-green uniform and carried a long, wooden stick that bifurcated at the end.
+After we embarked on our hike, he led us across an open field toward a shelter.
 As we approached, he suddenly stopped us all, pointed, and said something to our guide, Ari, in a local language we didn’t understand.

 “A dragon,” Ari translated with restrained excitement.
 The park guide showed us where to walk so we could get a close look at the magnificent beast.
 He said we could get within 10 feet or so, only because the dragon had recently eaten.
 He could tell by its girth.
 If a dragon eats a big meal, such as a water buffalo or a deer, it won’t eat again for a month, and it also won’t be interested in people.